-SAFE test participation assistance
+Test participation assistance

 How often you should get a COVID-19 test

-The SAFE test is free, even for multiple tests.
-It is completely acceptable to take the SAFE test more than once and on a regular basis.
+The test is free, even for multiple tests.
+It is completely acceptable to take the test more than once and on a regular basis.
 We encourage you to test as often as reasonable but not more than once every three days if showing signs of illness, or once a week if healthy.
 Other situations that may impact your decision to test include: (a) time between tests; (b) following situations where you were unable to maintain physical distancing for an extended period, or (c) when you believe that you have been around an individual with the virus.

 Benefits of regular COVID-19 testing